anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 # Base Code
 This project is based on https://github.com/hpcac/2024-APAC-HPC-AI
-GCC is being utilized as the compiler for this project
+We copied baseline code from that github link, and changed the pbs initializations such as project code and email address.
+GCC is being utilized as the compiler for this project.
+The copied `hoomd.sh` with this content:

 ## PBS Script
 ```